gokcehan/lf/doc.md

 ## rename (modal) (default `r`)

-Rename the current file using the builtin method.
+Rename the current file using the built-in method.
 A custom `rename` command can be defined to override this default.

 ## source